rcastellotti/yawgbot/README.md

 bot.run()
 ```

-## running periodically with celery and web UI
+## running periodically with celery

 Yawgbot uses [Celery](https://docs.celeryq.dev/en/stable/) to schedule tasks.
-By default, it runs each 10 minutes.
 It is
 configured to use [SQLite](https://sqlite.org) as
 both [backend and broker](https://docs.celeryq.dev/en/stable/getting-started/backends-and-brokers/index.html), to know
 more read the docs.
+The file `run_yawgbot.py` is provided to run the bot each 5 minutes, to use it:

-- run `celery -A bot.celery worker` to run the worker
+- run `celery -A run_yawgbot.celery worker --loglevel=INFO` to run the worker
-- run `celery -A bot.celery beat` to schedule the bot
+- run `celery -A run_yawgbot.celery beat` to schedule the bot

+## web UI

+To start the web UI simply run `yawgbot-web`